Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Monte Carlo simulation, general model with both gauge field and dissipationless drag interactions

-In Sec. \ref{Sec:MCResults_no_drag}, the superconducting phase III, which similarly to phase V exhibits charged order and neutral disorder, was created from the fully ordered phase by proliferation of individual vortices when we increased disparity in the bare stiffness of the two components.
-Here, phase V is created by proliferation of composite vortices, and the coupling constant responsible for creating the phase is $\rho_d$.
-Consequently, the remaining order is now in the gauge invariant phase difference of the charged mode, given by second and third terms in \eqref{Eq:Charged_and_neutral_modes_spec_case_1}.
-On the other hand, phase III exhibits order in the gauge invariant phase difference of the component with largest bare stiffness.
-Note also that in the $U(1)\times U(1)$ (Phase I) state with equal stiffnesses the $(1,0)$, $(0,1)$ vortices carry half of the magnetic flux quanta.\cite{prl02} It can be seen from \eqref{Eq:Charged_and_neutral_modes_spec_case_1} that in the phase V $(1,0)$, $(0,1)$ vortices become equivalent and no longer have logarithmic divergence of internal energy per unit length due to absence of a neutral mode.
-I.e. they become similar to Abrikosov vortices, but carry only a half quantum of magnetic flux.
-This phenomenon is related to the fractionalization of superfluid velocity quantum in the metallic superfluid state.\cite{nphys} From \eqref{Eq:Charged_and_neutral_modes_spec_case_1} it also follows that the individual vortices behave as vortices in a one component superconductor with effective stiffness $\rho^{\prime} = \rho/2$ and double effective charge $e^{\prime} = 2e$,
+In Sec. \ref{Sec:MCResults_no_drag}, the superconducting phase III, which similarly to phase V exhibits order in the charged sector and disorder in the neutral sector, was created from the fully ordered phase by proliferation of individual vortices when we increased disparity in the bare stiffness of the two components.
+Here, phase V is created by proliferation of composite vortices and the coupling constant responsible for creating the phase is $\rho_d$.
+Consequently, the remaining order is now in the gauge-invariant phase difference of the charged mode, given by second and third terms in Eq. \eqref{Eq:Charged_and_neutral_modes_spec_case_1}.
+On the other hand, phase III exhibits order in the component with largest bare stiffness.
+Note also that in the $U(1)\times U(1)$ (phase I) state with equal stiffnesses the $(1,0)$, $(0,1)$ vortices carry half of the magnetic flux quanta.\cite{prl02} It can be seen from Eq. \eqref{Eq:Charged_and_neutral_modes_spec_case_1} that in the phase V $(1,0)$, $(0,1)$ vortices become equivalent and no longer have logarithmic divergence of internal energy per unit length due to absence of a neutral mode.
+That is, they become similar to Abrikosov vortices, but carry only a half quantum of magnetic flux.
+This phenomenon is related to the fractionalization of superfluid velocity quantum in the metallic superfluid state.\cite{nphys} From Eq. \eqref{Eq:Charged_and_neutral_modes_spec_case_1} it also follows that the individual vortices behave as vortices in a one-component superconductor with effective stiffness $\rho^{\prime} = \rho/2$ and double effective charge $e^{\prime} = 2e$,

-In Fig. \ref{Fig:PhaseDiagram_Villain}, the transition from the phase V to the normal phase IV is indeed found to tend asymptotically to a phase transition one would predict from the model (\ref{Eq:1_comp_SC_gen_case}).
-For this model, the transition line is found to be vertical, in accordance with the drag independent stiffness in \eqref{Eq:1_comp_SC_gen_case}.
+In Fig. \ref{Fig:PhaseDiagram_Villain}, the transition from the phase V to the normal phase IV is indeed found to tend asymptotically to a phase transition one would predict from the model, Eq. (\ref{Eq:1_comp_SC_gen_case}).
+For this model, the transition line is found to be vertical, in accordance with the drag independent stiffness in Eq. \eqref{Eq:1_comp_SC_gen_case}.
 Note that when $e$ increases, the critical temperature of the vortex loop proliferation is decreased and the vertical line moves to the right in Fig. \ref{Fig:PhaseDiagram_Villain}.